rusbomber/VictoriaLogs/docs/victorialogs/README.md

         Whether to log all the ingested log entries; this can be useful for debugging of data ingestion; see https://docs.victoriametrics.com/victorialogs/data-ingestion/ ; see also -logNewStreams
   -logNewStreams
         Whether to log creation of new streams; this can be useful for debugging of high cardinality issues with log streams; see https://docs.victoriametrics.com/victorialogs/keyconcepts/#stream-fields ; see also -logIngestedRows
+  -logNewStreamsAuthKey value
+        authKey, which must be passed in query string to /internal/log_new_streams .
+It overrides -httpAuth.* .
+See https://docs.victoriametrics.com/victorialogs/#logging-new-streams
+        Flag value can be read from the given file when using -logNewStreamsAuthKey=file:///abs/path/to/file or -logNewStreamsAuthKey=file://./relative/path/to/file.
+        Flag value can be read from the given http/https url when using -logNewStreamsAuthKey=http://host/path or -logNewStreamsAuthKey=https://host/path
   -loggerDisableTimestamps
         Whether to disable writing timestamps in logs -loggerErrorsPerSecondLimit int